int128/kubelogin/README.md

 ### CA Certificates

-You can set your self-signed certificates for the OIDC provider (not Kubernetes API server).
+You can use your self-signed certificates for the provider.

 ```sh
 kubectl config set-credentials keycloak \